Jean-Baptiste Bagaza: Dictatorship

-Bagaza's regime introduced a new national constitution in 1981 which consolidated Burundi as a one-party dictatorship under the Union for National Progress (Union pour le Progrès national, UPRONA), which he re-organised under his own leadership.
+Bagaza's regime introduced a new national constitution in 1981 which consolidated Burundi as a one-party dictatorship under UPRONA, which he re-organised under his own leadership.
 In the election of 1984, he was re-elected president with 99.6 percent of the national vote.
 After the election, Bagaza organized a military operation against the Catholic Church in Burundi, regarding it as a threat to his power.
 The Church was increasingly targeted as the regime became increasingly repressive.
 Foreign missionaries were expelled and attempts were made to break its influence over the public and education.
-Bagaza banned Catholic media and church services, closed Church-run literacy centers, and ordered the arrest and torture of Church figures.
+Bagaza escalated his anti-clerical campaign, banning Catholic media and church services, closing Church-run literacy centers, nationalizing Church-run schools, and ordering the arrest and torture of Church figures.
+He ordered the closure of 87 churches, including Gitega Cathedral.
+Protestant media was also targeted.
 He also tried to implement other "eccentricities" such as restricting bar openings and officially limiting the time as well as money Burundians were allowed to spend for traditional betrothal and mourning ceremonies.
-Bob Krueger argued that these policies ultimately alienated too many Burundians and led to Bagaza's deposition.
+Bob Krueger argued that these policies ultimately alienated too many Burundians and led to Bagaza's deposition, a view shared by Watt.